pradhneel-dev/About-me/README.md

 - 🌱 Exploring **Backend Development**, **AI Systems**, and **Cybersecurity**
 - 🐧 Linux & Open Source enthusiast
 - 🚀 Passionate about solving problems and building impactful software
-- 🎯 Goal: Become a Software Engineer at a top product company

 ---